-A. Any person desiring to use water directly from a hydrant in the construction of any building before the installation of a meter may do so upon the written consent of the Commissioner of Public Works or Commissioner of Water and Sewer and the payment of a fee of fifty dollars (\$50.00), which fee shall cover the cost of the water to be so used.
+A. Any person desiring to use water directly from a hydrant in the construction of any building before the installation of a meter may do so upon the written consent of the Commissioner of Public Works or Commissioner of Water and Sewer and the payment of a fee as set by resolution of the Village Board from time to time, which fee shall cover the cost of the water to be so used.
 Upon completion of the construction of said building, such use shall be discontinued and a meter will be immediately installed as hereinbefore provided.